Which type of solar quotes do you need?

 It only takes 30 seconds

-The cost of a loft conversion varies from £20,000 to £50,000+, depending on your location, the size and type of the conversion, the chosen finishes, and the complexity of the project.
+The cost of a loft conversion typically ranges from £20,000 to £50,000+, but several factors influence the final price.
+These include the location of your property, the size of the space, the type of conversion you choose, the quality of finishes, and the overall complexity of the project.

 Type of conversion | Average cost range | Cost per m2 |